amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 - Databases
 - Priority Queues
 - Querying an LDAP (Lightweight Directory Access Protocol)
-- Searching through an XML/HTML file using the Document Object Model (DOM) interface.
+- Representing the Document Object Model (DOM) for HTML on Websites.

+# Binary Trees

+Trees nodes can have zero or more children.
+However, when a tree has at the most two children, then it's called **binary tree**.

 ## Full, Complete and Perfect binary trees